 - Asset Management Strategy (PDF): Strategy setting out an informed and considered approach to the maintenance and future investment decisions for all infrastructure that we, the council, have responsibility for within the highway boundary.
 This strategy sets out how we will deliver a service level against our key priorities.

 - Lane Rental Scheme: Surrey's Lane Rental Scheme reduces the impact of road and street works on traffic by charging utilities and others carrying out works for the amount of time that their works occupy space on the road.

 - Road safety outside schools policy: This policy sets out the process that will be used by the council for investigating and responding to concerns about road safety outside schools.
 The aim is to reduce the risk of collisions, and to make the road feel safer in order to improve the attractiveness of walking and cycling to and from schools.

-- Setting Local Speed Limits Policy: This policy explains the roles, responsibilities and the procedure that will be followed by the council when deciding whether to change a speed limit.
+- Setting Local Speed Limits Policy: This policy explains the roles, responsibilities and the procedure that we will follow when deciding whether to change a speed limit.

-- Safer Roads Partnership Road Safety Strategy, 2019-21: The Drive SMART Road Safety Strategy for 2019-2022 (available to download from this page): Sets the overall aims of the Drive SMART partnership, outlines the relevant statutory duties and national policies in relation to road safety and describes how we will reduce harm and risk.
+- Safer Roads Partnership Road Safety Strategy, 2019-21: The Drive SMART Road Safety Strategy for 2019-2022: sets the overall aims of the Drive SMART partnership, outlines the relevant statutory duties and national policies in relation to road safety and describes how we will reduce harm and risk.
 This strategy will be superseded by our new Vision Zero Road Safety Strategy when it is published.

-- Traffic Management Act, 2004: Guidance outlining the Council's network management duty and relevant powers and responsibilities.
+- Traffic Management Act, 2004: Guidance outlining our network management duty and relevant powers and responsibilities.
 The guidance sets out high-level principles to help local authorities to manage their roads and what actions they should take.

 - Reporting a road emergency: information on how to report a road emergency in Surrey